anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but  through the registrar-agent.
   The registrar detects if the bootstrapping is performed by the pledge directly or by the  registrar-agent.
 The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
-For issuing a voucher, the MASA may perform additional checks on voucher-request objects, to issue a voucher indicating agent-proximity instead of registrar-proximity.
+For issuing a voucher, the MASA may perform additional checks on voucher-request objects, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.

-[RFC Editor: please delete] /* Note:RFC8366bis

-Open Issues: The voucher defined in {{RFC8366}} defines the leaf assertion as enum, which cannot be extended.
-To define an additional assertion RFC 8366 may be revised.
-There is currently ongoing work for a RFC8366bis. */

 ### Agent-Proximity

 "Agent-proximity" is a weaker assertion then "proximity".
+It is defined as additional assertion type in {{I-D.richardson-anima-rfc8366bis}}
 In case of "agent-proximity" it is a statement, that the proximity-registrar-certificate was provided via the registrar-agent and not directly to the pledge.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
 Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's LDevID(Reg) EE certificate and has no proof-of-possession of the corresponding private key for the certificate.